 The Titanic – An Example Of Deadly Sacred Cows Assumptions

-One of the most important deadly sacred cows in management are deadly sacred cow assumptions.
+One of the most important deadly sacred cows in management and sacred cows in business are deadly sacred cow assumptions.
 A tragic example of that category were the assumptions regarding the Titanic when it left the harbour of South-Hampton and especially the one that because of the size and the design it had the the reputation of being ‘practically unsinkable’.

 Top Pick